Changing Employees Working Hours

 • If they have responsibilities for the education of any family members under the age of 18.

 Before refusing the overtime, every effort must have been made to deal with the responsibilities.
-More information can be found on the Canadian Government website.
+More information on employees refusing overtime can be found on the Canadian Government website.

 Get help with your contracts and employee hours today with BrightHR

-If you need to change your employee’s hours, you need to have an open discussion with your employees.
+If you need to change your employee’s hours, you need to have an open discussion with your employees first before implementing any changes.

-Our HR document storage tool allows you to store your employee contracts on the cloud for you to make changes whenever required.
+Plus, our HR document storage tool allows you to securely store your modified and existing employee contracts and agreements on the cloud and easily retrieve them whenever you need to.

 Share this article